dails08/innocentbayestanders/README.md

 ##### ClickStream Data and Machine Learning
 Clickstream data is captured with [snowplow](https://github.com/snowplow/snowplow).
 User-interaction events, such as actions to expand plan descriptions and clicks to provider websites are captured in this platform, and forwarded to a S3 bucket for storage.
 Users' response to the survey questions and the plan details can be captured in the same S3 bucket as well.

-With the present data, plan ranking is done by rules and simple query intersection.
+With the present data, plan ranking is rule based.
 Data types are categorial or ranges (such as smoker Yes/No, income range).
 To reach our goal of semantic search, our system must learn to incorporate semantic features.
 This is a [Learning To Rank](http://research.microsoft.com/en-us/people/taoqin/letor3.pdf) (LETOR) problem.
-A major initial challenge of a LETOR problem is obtaining training data, both features and labels.
-For supervised learning, we need rankings of plans, given semantic search features.
+Our plan is to use a bootstrap approach of model refinement:

+- start with initial rankings based on rules and ACA data
+- extend the feature set using free-form data input from users
-These rankings are derived from clickstream data.
+- extend rankings with clickstream data
+- use the resulting labeled dataset for supervised learning

 Once enough data has come through the system, we can use machine learning to rank suitability of plans.

 For example: suppose the existing model using traditional data works as follows: